pjboudrx/CommitStream.Web/Migration/EAC Migration.md

 In order for this step to work you will need to install the next PS module [Tunable-SSL-Validator](https://github.com/Jaykul/Tunable-SSL-Validator).

-Using the previous generated JSON iterate over all the digests and inboxes.
-Build the streams names like this:
+Using the previous generated JSON iterate over all the digests.
+Build the stream names like this:

-	inboxCommits-inboxId
+	digestCommits-digestId

 Read the events from each stream, revert their order and save them in a file with the next convention

-    inboxId.events.js
+    digestId.js

-add the name of the file to the JSON object as a new property to the proper inbox.
+add the name of the file to the JSON object as a new property to the proper digest.

+We are grouping by digest so natural insertion order is maintained.

 ####Step 3####

-**note from meeting: - Group by digest and order so natural insertion order maintained**

 * Create instance per EAC (manually since we are only migrating one EAC at a time).
 * Read the JSON once more and based on it create the digests and inboxes.